 The prescription drug gabapentin – widely known by the brand name Neurontin – is a medication used to help manage partial seizures in people who suffer from epilepsy and to treat pain in people with postherpetic neuralgia and some other forms of neuropathic pain.
-However, like many medications, gabapentin does have some negative side-effects, some of which may be experienced after just one use, and some of which may arise as a result of long-term use.
+However, like many medications, gabapentin does have some negative side-effects, along with withdrawal symptoms, some of which may be experienced after just one use, and some of which may arise as a result of long-term use.
 These effects can range from mild to severe.1